A topic from the subject of Analytical Chemistry in Chemistry.

 Components of HPLC

-• The solvent reservoir holds the mobile phase, which is pumped through the system by the pump.
+• The solvent reservoir holds the mobile phase, which is pumped through the system by the pump at high pressure.

-• The injector introduces the sample into the mobile phase.
+• The injector introduces a precise volume of the sample into the mobile phase.

-• The data acquisition system collects and records the data from the detector.
+• The data acquisition system collects and processes the data from the detector, generating chromatograms that show the retention times and peak areas of the separated components.

 Applications of HPLC